adnnor/oro-docker/traefik.md

 Next, open the `docker-compose.yml` file in the `vibe` directory.
 Replace all instances of `"mood"` with `"vibe"` throughout the file.

-Under the `traefik` service in `docker-compose.yml`, update the `ports` section to avoid conflicts with the first project:
+Under the `traefik` service in `docker-compose.yml`, update the `ports` section to avoid conflicts with the first project also make sure they are not in use by any other resources:

 ```yaml
 ports: